chrisgrob/StrayAlertHTNE/README.md

 addresses from the collar, a high level notification that confirms that the owner's pet is found would be sent.
 This increases the likelihood that a finder will be able to get in contact with the owner.

+## Our Progress

+We all came into this project with little Kotlin/Android experience.
+As such, we were not able to produce a result due to various road blocks.
+However, we still think that this project is viable and will continue working on it after the hackathon.
+The main functionality would be having a server find the users relevant to an alert and then send the alert, and this will not be complicated to implement.
+Funding could be acquired through a lightweight ad model that advertises pet products, and any generated revenue could be donated to animal welfare causes.
+Currently, we have the
+following:

+* UI prototypes.
+* Basic client-side functionality to determine whether an alert is relevant to the app owner.